 It has been accepted for a long time that children with short sighted parents are more likely to be short sighted themselves.
 But genes are not the whole story.
 Recent research suggests that time spent outdoors is the biggest factor in developing short sight.

 A study in Australia found that children who spent less time outside were more at risk of becoming myopic.
 I wasn’t to do with exercise – the kids could have been simply picnicking on the beach or even reading, it was the exposure to light that seemed to protect them from becoming short sighted.
 It also did not seem to matter if the children were doing lots of reading or using screens when they were indoors as long as they were outdoors as well.
 However, it is likely that too much close work close work may have some effect.

 So what can we do?
 Firstly, ensure that you and your child have regular eye tests, so vision can be corrected if short sight does develop.
-New spectacle lenses and special contact lenses to help slow down myopia are under development but not available in the UK yet.
+Special spectacle lenses and contact lenses are now available to help slow down myopia.
+Please contact us for more information.